apple-aiml-research/ml-pytod/README.md

 ```
-├── AUTHORS.md              <- List of developers and maintainers.
-├── CHANGELOG.md            <- Changelog to keep track of new features and fixes.
-├── CONTRIBUTING.md         <- Guidelines for contributing to this project.
-├── Dockerfile              <- Build a docker container with `docker build .`.
-├── LICENSE.txt             <- License as chosen on the command-line.
-├── README.md               <- The top-level README for developers.
 ├── data
 │   ├── external            <- Data from third party sources.
 │   ├── interim             <- Intermediate data that has been transformed.